 When An Insurer Has Acted In Bad Faith Toward A Covered Business

-Unfortunately, both individuals and businesses sometimes encounter a stone wall although they have good reasons to assume that an insurer will make good on the terms of its policy claim.
+Unfortunately, both individuals and businesses sometimes encounter a stone wall when asking an insurer to make good on the terms of its policy claim.
 Insurers may assert that premiums were paid late or that a loss event falls within a category of exceptions.
-Whatever the cause of the denial or delay, businesses in need of benefits then seek resolution.
+Whatever the cause of the denial or delay, businesses in need of benefits should seek legal help for a resolution.

 Remedies To Correct Insurance Bad Faith